jamestouri/Advanced-Lane-Finding/README.md

 ![](https://github.com/jamestouri/Advanced-Lane-Finding/blob/master/download.png)

+From there the points on the chessboard were used on the images and videos to Undistort.
+The points are give through the cv2.undistort()

 ### Color Transform and Gradient Thresholds

 By applying various thresholds to alter the images and preprocess a pipeline when applying it on a video, I was able to build a pipeline that had color tranformations.